 In this article, we’ll tackle:

-• Do you need to sand the final coat of polyurethane
+- Do you sand after the last coat of polyurethane?

 Now, let’s jump straight to it.

-Do You Sand the Final Coat of Polyurethane?
+Do You Sand the Last Coat of Polyurethane?

 No, you don’t need to sand the final coat of polyurethane.
-The only time you should sand the final coat of polyurethane is if you haven’t gotten a smooth finish.
+You should only sand after the last coat of polyurethane if you haven’t gotten a smooth finish.
 Different problems can occur when you apply polyurethane, such as dust nibs, bubbles, and streaks.

 If any of these is visible, the job isn’t complete.